-- 1.1 The main purpose of this ASP is to ensure that reports contain sufficient information to enable the expected future course of a scheme's contribution rates to be understood and also to enable the current solvency level of a scheme to be understood.
-The ASP is therefore intended to ensure that the methods and assumptions used are properly explained and that variations between the assumptions chosen and actual experience are analysed in the report. - 1.2 This ASP is not intended to restrict the actuary's freedom of judgement in choosing the method of valuation and the underlying assumptions employed in deriving the contributions referred to in paragraph 2.6.2 (or commenting on their adequacy) where these are not restricted by legislative requirements. - 1.3 In this ASP references to the previous or preceding valuation or report mean the previous or preceding valuation or report of a similar nature, whether carried out by the actuary or another actuary. - 1.4 The actuary may need to update the funding advice between formal actuarial valuations to allow for benefit augmentations or other benefit changes, or to take account of recent experience that differs from the actuarial assumptions.
-It is not necessary for such advice to comply with this ASP, provided that the actuary confirms that the advice is consistent with the advice given in the previous formal actuarial valuation report and explains any change in valuation assumptions necessary to maintain consistency.
+1.1 The main purpose of this ASP is to ensure that reports contain sufficient information to enable the expected future course of a scheme's contribution rates to be understood and also to enable the current solvency level of a scheme to be understood.
+The ASP is therefore intended to ensure that the methods and assumptions used are properly explained and that variations between the assumptions chosen and actual experience are analysed in the report.

+- 1.2 This ASP is not intended to restrict the actuary's freedom of judgement in choosing the method of valuation and the underlying assumptions employed in deriving the contributions referred to in paragraph 2.6.2 (or commenting on their adequacy) where these are not restricted by legislative requirements. - 1.3 In this ASP references to the previous or preceding valuation or report mean the previous or preceding valuation or report of a similar nature, whether carried out by the actuary or another actuary. - 1.4 The actuary may need to update the funding advice between formal actuarial valuations to allow for benefit changes, or to take account of recent experience that differs from the actuarial assumptions.
+The actuary should exercise judgement to consider the extent to which updated funding advice should comply with this ASP. - 1.5 This ASP continues to apply while a scheme is run as a closed fund.
+Where an event occurs which under a scheme's Trust Deed and Rules triggers winding- up, the actuary must consider whether it would be appropriate to advise the trustees that an actuarial valuation should be carried out.
+The ASP continues to apply where a scheme has commenced winding-up, although in such circumstances some parts of the ASP might not be applicable (see paragraph 2.2.3 below).